 - Teachers and staff professional development training opportunities related to substance abuse prevention

-Congratulations to our 2016 EPIC Schools: Nell Holcomb R-IV, St. Mary Cathedral School, Notre Dame Regional High School & Jackson Middle School.
+Congratulations to our 2017 EPIC Schools: Nell Holcomb R-IV, St. Mary Cathedral School, Notre Dame Regional High School, Girardot Center for Youth and Families, & Jackson Middle School.

 Prescription Drug Take Back + Permanent Drug Drop Boxes